 Similar to the Arturia AudioFuse Pre8, the Scarlett 18i20 is stuffed with a staggering 18 inputs and 20 outputs, it offers XLR combo jacks for 8 channels.

 Additionally, there are 8 MORE optical inputs for ADAT compatibility, which means you can STACK another interface on top of that.

 You’ll also get a word clock that can sync multiple devices.

 There are two headphone outputs, each with its own volume control and dual monitor outputs at the back.

-There is an additional MIDI input and output and a S/PIDF input/output.
+There’s an additional MIDI input and output and a S/PIDF input/output.

-S/PIDF is useful for transferring an audio signal from one device to another without having to convert them to an analog signal.
+In case you’re unfamiliar, S/PIDF is useful for transferring an audio signal from one device to another without having to convert them to an analog signal.

 It also comes with a convenient talkback feature to communicate with talents or performers.